Aquib489/htmlxify/GETTING_STARTED.md

 A: Upload the `.html`, `.css`, and `.js` files to any web hosting.

 **Q: Do I need a backend server?**
-A: No!
-HTMLx uses mock data.
+A: No! htmlxify uses mock data.
 For real API calls, you'll need a backend.

 **Q: Can I use different colors/fonts?**
 A: Yes!
 Edit the CSS file to customize the look.